Membership & Structure

 - Providing strategic direction to the conduct of all Steering Committee meetings;

-- Communicating all relevant information concerning Rwanda Reads, including strategic documents, reports, meeting agenda and schedules; including sending communications/invitations on behalf of the Steering Committee;
+- Communicating all relevant information concerning Soma Rwanda, including strategic documents, reports, meeting agenda and schedules; including sending communications/invitations on behalf of the Steering Committee;

 - Receiving and reviewing literacy-related documents and reports pertaining to the mandate of the Steering Committee (this includes policy papers, new literacy initiatives or programs etc);